ORC: Network Group-based Knowledge Distillation using Online Role Change: Online Role Change-based Group Network for Knowledge Distillation

 \subsection{Background}

-\textbf{knowledge distillation.} The key concept of knowledge distillation is extracting and transferring knowledge from a larger teacher network to a smaller student network to mimic the softened class probability of a teacher network.\\ The framework of knowledge distillation can be explained as follows:\\ Let $z_T$ and $z_S$ be logits of teacher and student networks, respectively, then each network’s final output of class probability would be $P_T$ and $P_S$ defined as follows:
+The key concept of KD is extracting and transferring core knowledge from a larger teacher network to a smaller student network to mimic the softened class probability of a teacher network.
+The framework of KD can be explained as follows: Let $z_T$ and $z_S$ be logits of teacher and student networks, respectively, then each network’s final output of class probability would be $P_T$ and $P_S$ defined as follows:

 where $\tau$ is the temperature parameter controlling the softening of the class probability.
-The Kullback-Leibler(KL) divergence is used to calculate the loss of knowledge distillation.
-Original supervise loss($L_{CE}$), the cross-entropy($H$), and knowledge distillation loss($L_{distill}$) can be explained as follows:
+The Kullback-Leibler (KL) divergence is used to calculate the loss of KD.
+Original supervised loss ($L_{CE}$), the cross-entropy ($\mathcal{H}$), and knowledge distillation loss ($L_{KD}$) can be explained as follows:

-where $y$ is one-hot vector labels, $P(x)$ is the class probability distribution: $P(x)=softmax(z)$.
-The student's total loss($L_{student}$) is a combination of the supervision cross-entropy loss $L_{CE}$ and the knowledge distillation loss $L_{distill}$, as described below:
+where $y$ is a one-hot vector label, $P(x)$ is the class probability distribution: $P(x)=softmax(z)$.
+The student's total loss ($L_{S}$) is a combination of the supervision cross-entropy loss $L_{CE}$ and the KD loss $L_{KD}$, as described below:

-where $\alpha$ is the balance parameter of $L_{CE}$ and $L_{distill}$
+where $\beta$ is the balance parameter of $L_{CE}$ and $L_{KD}$.